Patía, Cauca

-Patía is a colombian municipality located in Cauca department.
+Patía is a Municipality located in Cauca Department, Colombia.
 The administrative centre of Patía is El Bordo.

 Within the main touristic attractions of the region we can find Piedra Sentada: The Parador Patía, The Lerma Hill and Patía river that irrigates the valley of the same name.
 This river is the largest and abundant of the basin of the Sudamerican Pacific.